GM Financial: International operations

 In April 2011, GM Financial acquired FinanciaLinx, one of the largest independent leasing companies in Canada, to expand product offerings into Canada.
 FinanciaLinx operates as a subsidiary of GM Financial.

 In November 2012, GM Financial announced the acquisition of Ally Financial's international assets.
 The transaction includes operations in Austria, Belgium, Brazil, Chile, Colombia, France, Germany, Greece, Italy, Mexico, the Netherlands, Peru, Portugal, Spain, Sweden, Switzerland and the United Kingdom.
-It also includes Ally’s 40-percent interest in its Chinese joint venture GMAC-SAIC Motor.
+It also includes Ally's 40-percent interest in its Chinese joint venture GMAC-SAIC Motor.
 The majority of those assets were closed in 2013, with the remaining portion, an equity interest in a joint venture in China, completed January 2, 2015.

 In March 2017, the European arm of GM Financial was sold to Groupe PSA and BNP Paribas following the sale of GM's core area businesses Opel and Vauxhall Motors in a $2.2 billion deal.

-Industrial loan charter
+Industrial bank charter

-In November 2020, it was reported that GM Financial has been in discussions with regulators about forming an industrial loan company (which allows ownership of both commercial firms and banks), which would allow it to expand its auto-finance business.
+After initially applying in December 2020 and later restructuring the submission to address regulatory feedback, GM Financial officially refiled its bank application in January 2025.
+On January 22, 2026, the Federal Deposit Insurance Corporation (FDIC) granted final conditional approval for the deposit insurance application to establish GM Financial Bank as a Utah-chartered industrial bank.

+The bank operates nationwide under the supervision of the Utah Department of Financial Institutions (UDFI).
+Its main purpose is to support GM's auto financing business by gathering stable funding through consumer savings accounts and online certificates of deposit (CDs), which are then used to fund auto loans for customers and credit lines for dealerships.